AlejandroEleazar/Kizunat/README.md

 ## 📄 License

+This project is covered by a **custom Personal Use License with Limited Collaborative Rights**.
-This project is licensed for personal use only.
-Commercial use, modification, or redistribution are strictly prohibited.
+Commercial use, redistribution, and publishing of modified versions are strictly prohibited.
+Violations of this license may result in legal action.
 See the full [LICENSE](./LICENSE) file for details.

 ---